-The CEO of AMP Limited and his direct reports, as well as selected senior executives, are required to take their long-term incentive (LTI) awards in the form of performance rights.
+The AMP Group Leadership Team, as well as selected senior executives, are required to take their long-term incentive (LTI) awards in the form of performance rights.
 This is to ensure that the interests of those executives, who are most directly able to influence company performance, are appropriately aligned with the interests of shareholders.

 Plan LTI award plan Overview Performance rights give the participant the right to acquire one fully paid ordinary share in AMP Limited upon meeting specific performance hurdles.
 They are granted at no cost to the participant and carry no dividend or voting rights until they vest.
-Performance rights may be settled through a cash payment in lieu of shares, at the discretion of the board of directors of AMP.
-Vesting conditions The performance hurdles for rights granted in 2014 are: 50% subject to AMP's total shareholder return (TSR) performance relative to the top industrial companies in the S&amp;P/ASX 100 Index over a three-year performance period.
-50% subject to a return on equity (RoE) measure The performance hurdles for rights granted in 2015 and 2016 are: 60% subject to AMP's TSR performance relative to the top industrial companies in the S&amp;P/ASX 100 Index over a three-year performance period.
-40% subject to a RoE measure The performance hurdles for rights granted in 2017 are: 100% subject to AMP's TSR performance relative to the top industrial companies in the S&amp;P/ASX 100 Index over a four-year performance period.
-Vesting period 3 years for rights granted in 2014, 2015 and 2016 4 years for rights granted in 2017 Vested awards Vested performance rights are automatically converted to shares on behalf of participants.
+Performance rights may be settled through a cash payment in lieu of shares, at the discretion of the board.
+Vesting conditions The performance hurdles for rights granted in 2015 and 2016 are: 60% subject to AMP's total shareholder return (TSR) performance relative to that of the entities in the Comparator Group^ (being the top 50 industrial companies in the S&P/ASX 100 Index, based on market capitalisation rank on the start of the applicable performance period) over three-years.
+40% subject to a return on equity (RoE) measure.
+The performance hurdles for rights granted in 2017 are: • 100% subject to AMP's TSR performance relative to entities in the Comparator Group^ (being the top 50 industrial companies in the S&P/ASX 100 Index, based on market capitalisation rank on the start of the applicable performance period) over four-years.
+No performance rights awards were granted under an LTI plan in 2018. ^ In determining the Comparator Group, all entities other than those in the global industry classification standard (GICS) energy sector and GICS metals and mining industry are classified as industrial companies.
+Vesting period 3 years for rights granted in 2015 and 2016.
+4 years for rights granted in 2017.
+Vested awards Vested performance rights are automatically converted to shares on behalf of participants.
 Unvested awards Unvested awards are forfeited if the participant voluntarily ceases employment or is dismissed for misconduct or poor performance.